OCOCA Information for Providers

 All patients approaching the end of life should discuss their preferences for end-of-life care, complete an advance directive, select a surrogate, and be offered a POLST form to protect those wishes.

-For patients choosing the Our Care, Our Choice Act—to request, receive and ingest the drug - a POLST form should be completed to reflect choices consistent with their wish to actively end their life.
+For patients choosing the Our Care, Our Choice Act—to request, receive and ingest the aid-in-dying medication - a POLST form should be completed to reflect choices consistent with this choice.
 For those patients we recommend selecting:

 A: Do Not Attempt Resuscitation